gevhaz/hugo-theme-notrack/README.md

 *   gallery-modal
 *   gallery-photo
 *   gallery-script
+*   image
 *   ofvideo
 *   p5js
 *   rawhtml
 *   resume-entry
 *   resume-section
 *   resume-subcategory

+## User CSS

+You can add your own CSS by creating a file `assets/css/userstyles.css`.
+The theme will automatically pick it up.

 ## Navigation bar